 A Program participant who continued to be eligible to participate in the Program could renew his or her certification.
 The renewal application would have to be on a form prescribed by the Attorney General, and would have to meet the requirements for an original application.
-The Attorney General would have to make the form for a renewal application available within 180 days after the proposed Act's effective date.
 A participant's renewal certification could not alter the unique ID number issued by the Attorney General.